 The cardiac screening program has the ability to look at student athletes at risk and determine if they are cleared to play competitive sports, or if they would require additional evaluations.
 With onsite tests such as an EKG and ECHO, the trained technicians and volunteer doctors will be able to work with students who are “at risk” of more serious medical issues.
 Students who have reported chest pain, dizziness with exercise or who have a family history of these conditions would be given special attention and referred to the appropriate medical professionals immediately for treatment.

-Of those students, nineteen ECHOs were conducted onsite with four students being deferred, these students were referred to a Cardiac Specialist for further evaluation.The cardiac screening does not require registration.
+Of those students, 22 ECHOs were conducted onsite with two students being deferred, these students were referred to a Cardiac Specialist for further evaluation.The cardiac screening does not require registration.
 Student must be pre-approved by physician at the medical station for additional cardiac screening (EKG & ECHO).
 There is no cost for the on-site cardiac screening.

 The cardiac screening is graciously supported and sponsored by:

 The SWSWF Primary Care Sports Medicine fellowship was started in 2009 by Dr. Charles Camarata and partially funded and managed in conjunctions with

 955 Lane Ave, Suite 201,

 Chula Vista, CA 91914

 MOPT's Eastlake facility is located at The Doctor's Park on the corner of Otay Lakes Road and Lane Avenue at 955 Lane Avenue, Suite 201.

 If further assistance is necessary see maps at below or call (619) 421-9521.

 FRIDAY AFTERNOON INJURY CLINICS